Chinmoy Guha

-Chinmoy Guha (born in September 1958 in Kolkata, India) is a professor and former Head of the department of English at the University of Calcutta, a Bengali essayist and translator, and a scholar of French language and literature.
+Sir Chinmoy Guha (born September 1958 in Kolkata, India) is an Indian essayist, translator, and a scholar of French language and literature, currently serving as Professor Emeritus at the University of Calcutta.
 He has served as the Vice-Chancellor of Rabindra Bharati University and Director of Publications, Embassy of France, New Delhi.
 Earlier he taught English at Vijaygarh Jyotish Ray College in Kolkata for more than two decades, and French at the Alliance Française and the Ramakrishna Mission Institute of Culture for eleven and five years respectively.

-He has won the Lila Ray award of the Government of West Bengal in 2008 and the Derozio bicentenary award in 2010.
-He has been awarded knighthoods by the ministries of Education and Culture of the Government of France, in 2010 and 2013.
-Paschimbanga Bangla Akademi and the Government of West Bengal conferred on him Vidyasagar Puroshkar in 2017.
-The French President conferred on him in November 2019 the title of Chevalier de l'Ordre national du Mérite for his contribution to intercultural exchange.
-He won the prestigious Sahitya Akademi Award 2019 in Bengali literature for his collection of essays Ghumer Darja Thele.
+He has been awarded the Lila Ray Memorial Honour for Translation by the Paschimbanga Bangla Akademi in 2008 and the Derozio Bicentenary Award in 2010.
+He has been knighted by the ministries of Education and Culture of the Government of France in 2010 and 2013 respectively.
+Paschimbanga Bangla Akademi and the Government of West Bengal conferred on him the Vidyasagar Smriti Puraskar in 2016.
+The President of France conferred on him in November 2019 the title of Chevalier de l'Ordre national du Mérite for his contribution to intercultural exchange.
+He won the Sahitya Akademi Award 2019 in Bengali for his collection of essays Ghumer Darja Thele.

 Education

-Guha graduated in English literature from St. Xavier's College, Calcutta and followed up with an M. A. from the University of Calcutta.
-He completed his PhD from Jadavpur University where he was a Teacher Fellow for one year.
+Guha graduated in English literature from St. Xavier's College, Calcutta and followed up with an M.A. from the University of Calcutta.
+He completed his PhD on T. S. Eliot from Jadavpur University where he was a Teacher Fellow for one year.

 He has researched in France, Britain and Switzerland.
 He has lectured on Romain Rolland and India and other subjects at the India Festival in Boulogne-Billancourt (2002), at University of Avignon (2004), Ecole Normale Supérieure of Lyon (2005), Institut national des langues et civilisations orientales (2009), Cité internationale universitaire de Paris (2009), Edinburgh Napier University (2012), the Mahatma Gandhi Institute, Mauritius (2012), Université de Paris-Sorbonne (2015), Académie des Belles Lettres et des Sciences, La Rochelle, France (2017) and the Institute of European Studies, Belgrade, Serbia (2017).
 He has been a visiting professor at the Fondation Maison des sciences de l'homme, Paris (2009 and 2013).

-Career
+Academic career

-Guha is Professor in the Department of English of University of Calcutta.
-He was also the former Head of the department and is at present the Chair of the PhD programme in English and the Undergraduate Board of English Studies.
+Guha is currently Professor Emeritus at the Department of English, University of Calcutta.
+He was also Professor and former Head of the Department, former Convenor of the PhD Programme in English and former Chairperson of the Undergraduate Board of English Studies at the University.
 He has also lectured at multiple foreign universities including universities of Paris-Sorbonne, University of Paris 7 Denis Diderot, Edinburgh Napier University, Scotland; St John's College, Oxford; Manchester University, Warwick University, Worcester University College, University of Avignon, France; Institut des Langues Orientales, Paris et al.

-Guha was the Vice-Chancellor of Rabindra Bharati University and is a former Director of Bureau du Livre, Embassy of France in New Delhi.
+Guha was the Vice-Chancellor of Rabindra Bharati University and is a former director of Bureau du Livre, Embassy of France in New Delhi.